 “There are psychological elements you can use to help people leave [or stay in] a space.”Elizabeth Overland, senior interior operations specialist, Holland America Group

 Bold, bright, and beautiful or light, airy, and spacious: natural or artificial, lighting allows designers to foster the ideal setting for cruise guests.
 Generally, designers favour natural light as it can boost feelings of happiness, as well as making spaces feel larger.
-To create stunning light-filled spaces, designers must utilise glass panelling, something which isn’t always an option given the stringent weight restrictions on cruise ships.
+To create stunning light-filled spaces, designers can utilise glass panelling, something which isn’t always an option given the stringent weight restrictions on cruise ships.

 Getting creative with lighting gives designers the opportunity to alter a guest’s emotional experience further.
 While dim lighting can create a sense of gloominess, it can also help foster a cosy environment and encourage guests to stay put, (which is why you’re most likely to find it in spas, bars, and restaurants).
 Meanwhile, bright lighting encourages movement, so will be found more frequently in fitness centres, lifts, and corridors.